🤝 Become a Brex accounting partner today — and grow your practice tomorrow →

 How much startup runway should you have?

 In the startup world, most companies are banking on successfully progressing through the fundraising rounds rather than relying on revenue and financing alone.
-That means most startup runway recommendations are based on the average time between fundraising stages, rather than an across-the-board figure.
+That means most startup runway recommendations are based on the average time between startup fundraising stages, rather than an across-the-board figure.

 For years, experts recommended that startups should aim for a cash runway of 12-18 months.
 But a recent analysis of venture capital funding data shows that this is on the low side.